4 nights from: $645 Single Supplement: FREE

-This morning we leave Marrakesh, enjoying an included lunch en route to Essaouira, which extends from the massive historic fortifications of the old city to a long, magnificent beach on the shoreline.
+This morning we’ll drive from Marrakesh—enjoying lunch en route—until we arrive in Essaouira, which extends from the massive historic fortifications of the old city to a long, magnificent beach on the shoreline.
 Offshore in the distance lies Mogador, also known as the Îles Purpuraires (Purple Islands).
 The ancient Romans who occupied this area used the island’s resources for creating a dye that colored their togas purple, thus giving the islands their name.

-We dine with our fellow travelers at our hotel in Essaouira this evening.
+We dine with our fellow travelers at a local restaurant in Essaouira this evening.